ton-community/ton-docs/docs/v3/documentation/smart-contracts/func/docs/builtins.md

 ## Other primitives
 - `null?` checks if the given argument is `null`.
-In FunC, `null` represents the absence of a value for certain atomic types in TVM; see [null values](/v3/documentation/smart-contracts/func/docs/types#null-values) for details.
+In FunC, the value `null` belongs to the TVM type `Null`, which represents the absence of a value for certain atomic types.
+See [null values](/v3/documentation/smart-contracts/func/docs/types#null-values) for details.
 - `touch` and `~touch` push a variable to the top of the stack.
 - `at` returns the value of a tuple element at the specified position.